bioinf-mcb/bioinformatics2-lab/docs/qiita-16S-analysis.rst

    :align:   center

 Click the run button to start the process of the beta diversity analysis.
 The view will return to the original screen, while the beta diversity analysis job runs.

+.. admonition:: Question
+    Is there a scenario in which unweighted UniFrac value can be < 0?
+    Which of the two distance metrics used produces more homogenous results (eg. smaller vairance)?

 Principal Coordinate Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~